Guide CB – Bo Gdynia

 SCHEDULE:

-• 23 January – 20 February: submission of district and city projects
+• 1 to 29 February 2024: submission of district and city projects

 Pool of funds

-The amount of PLN 2,000,000 was earmarked for CITY PROJECTS submitted under a special thematic scope entitled Climate Budget.
-The cost of one project may not exceed PLN 1 million.
+The amount of PLN 3,000,000 was earmarked for CITY PROJECTS submitted under special thematic areas: Climate Civic Budget and Jubilee Civic Budget.

 Scope of projects